“Why Don’t Students Like School?” Well, Duhhhh…

 Children don't like school because they love freedom.

 Someone recently referred me to a book that they thought I'd like.
 It's a 2009 book, aimed toward teachers of grades K through 12, titled Why Don't Students Like School?
-It's by a cognitive scientist named Daniel T. Willingham, and it has received rave reviews by countless people involved in the school system.
-Google the title and author and you'll find pages and pages of doting reviews and nobody pointing out that the book totally and utterly fails to answer the question posed by its title.
+It's by a cognitive scientist named Daniel T. Willingham, and it received rave reviews by countless people involved in the school system.
+The book utterly fails to answer the question posed by its title.

 Willingham's thesis is that students don't like school because their teachers don't have a full understanding of certain cognitive principles and therefore don't teach as well as they could.
 They don't present material in ways that appeal best to students' minds.
 Presumably, if teachers followed Willingham's advice and used the latest information cognitive science has to offer about how the mind works, students would love school.